aicis/fresco/doc/source/quickstart.rst

 A FRESCO application, in this case ``DistanceDemo``, implements the ``Application`` interface.
 To run an ``Application`` we must first create a ``SecureComputationEngine``.
-This is a core component of FRESCO that is the primary entry point for executing the secure computations through the computation directories and the active protocol suite.
+This is a core component of FRESCO that is the primary entry point for executing secure computations through the computation directories and the active protocol suite.

 The ``SecureComputationEngine`` is initialized with a ``ProtocolSuite`` and a ``ProtocolEvaluator`` (defining the secure computation technique and strategy for evaluating the application